 Now it’s time for the magic.
 Publish the landing page and thank you page, and then go to workflows in HubSpot.
 The enrollment criteria is when someone fills out the registration form on the landing page you just created.

 Then, you’ll want to add an action before the next step.
 This action is called “Add contact to Zoom Webinar.”
 In the next prompt, fill out the specific Webinar ID.

 Pro tip: You can see if the integration is working by using the “Test” functionality on your workflow and then going over to Zoom and seeing if the test contact is under “Manage Attendees.”

-After you run the webhook the first time, HubSpot will have a new field called “Webinar Join Link,” which is the person’s unique link to join the webinar.
-This field populates from Zoom automatically when someone registers for a webinar if you selected “Automatically Approve” or “Manually Approve” in Zoom.
+After you run this workflow the first time, HubSpot will be able to use “Last registered Zoom webinar,” which is the person’s unique link to join the webinar.
+This field populates from Zoom automatically when someone registers for a webinar, if you selected “Automatically Approve” or “Manually Approve” in Zoom.

 6. Create the follow up email